Types of Fasting Diets and How to Choose the Right One

 - Eat normally on non-fasting days.

 The 4:3 plan may help you manage your weight.
 But with so much fasting, it can be really hard to stick to the plan.
-Research suggests that this particular fasting diet leads to feelings of hunger and irritability, which may keep you from adopting it long-term.
+Research suggests that a fasting diet may lead to feelings of hunger and irritability, which may keep you from adopting it long-term.
 To stay on track, stay busy and distracted on fasting days.

 The Warrior Diet